merkle-open/stylelint-bem/.github/contributing.md

 #### Quick Start

 * You need [node](../.node-version) of course
-* Fork, then clone the repo and then run `yarn install` in them
+* Fork, then clone the repo and then run `npm install` in them
 * Start hacking ;-)

 You can keep your repo up to date by running `git pull --rebase upstream master`.